Writing

 This has three components.

 It distinguishes "dismiss" from "done."
 Swiping a notification away should pause it, not close it.
-The only way a reminder should mark itself complete is if you explicitly mark the task done in the app, or the external trigger it's watching fires (you arrived at the store, your calendar cleared, etc).
+The only way a reminder should mark itself complete is if you explicitly mark the task done in the app, or the external trigger it's watching fires (your calendar cleared, the deadline passed, etc).

 It knows when you're available.
 A good persistent reminder doesn't come back every 15 minutes.
 It comes back at the next moment the user is likely to actually act.
-Usually that's when a meeting ends, when you put your phone down and pick it up again, when you walk into a particular room, or when the calendar opens up.
+Usually that's when a meeting ends, when your calendar opens up, or at the times of day you actually respond.
 This is the core of what a context-aware reminder app actually is.

 It escalates gracefully, not loudly.
-If the first three attempts failed, the system changes tactic.
+If the first attempts failed, the system changes tactic.
 It might upgrade from silent to gentle.
 It might change the message slightly.
 It might ask if the task needs to be deferred.
 It doesn't just shout louder.
+Most of the work is knowing when to shut up.

 The first nudge lands in a predicted "act window" based on your patterns.
 If you act, the thread closes.
-If you dismiss or don't engage, the nudge is marked as a soft miss.
-It doesn't fire again immediately.
+If you don't, it doesn't fire again immediately.
 It goes back into the scheduler to pick the next reasonable window.

-The second nudge arrives when that window opens, typically a few hours later, or after the meeting you were in ends, or when your calendar clears.
+The follow-up arrives when that window opens, typically a few hours later, or after the meeting you were in ends, or when your calendar clears.
 The message is slightly different.
 Instead of "Reminder: file the expense report," it becomes "Still need to file the expense report?"
-The wording acknowledges that this is attempt two.
+The wording acknowledges that this is a follow-up.

 Throughout this, the user can mark the task done anywhere.
 From the notification.
 From the app.
-From a Siri shortcut.
-From a reply to the push.
+From a quick reply in chat.
 Completion is easy.
 Dismissal is gentle.
 The persistence comes from the scheduler, not from badge count inflation.

 The critical detail is the one most apps get wrong: the reminder should only stop when the task is actually done, not when the user has swiped at it enough times.